 Picture a machine learning (ML) model on the front lines of battle trying to determine whether a hazy-looking image is a school bus or a combat vehicle.
 In leaning on its underlying software program to recognize the picture, it runs through its bank of learned images.
 End-users have little choice but to assume in good faith that the program has been trained correctly and that the images it classifies as school buses actually qualify.
 But malicious actors (nation-state or otherwise) can introduce flawed images, spooking the ML model and causing it to mislabel a school bus as a combat vehicle, or not recognize any areas of interest at all.
+It is important for defense leaders to understand the current and rising threat of adversarial machine learning.

-What is adversarial ML?
+What is adversarial Machine Learning?

 Attacks like the above example, targeting ML models and their execution, are termed adversarial ML and intentionally trigger steep costs in missions.
 And they come at a time when forces around the world are looking to increase their adoption of AI and ML.
 On June 30, 2022, NATO launched a $1 billion innovation fund with the goal of accelerating work on AI, big data, and automation.
 In 2022 alone, the Pentagon is looking to spend about $1 billion on AI-related technology.